davidkhala/node-utils/logger/README.md

 - log4js 6.x advantages
     - has no audited security issue
     - much lighter now: ImportCost: 194 KB
+- log4js configure as singleton, you have to take good care of global appenders by yourself.
+    - Deprecated: fileLogger for log4js
 ## TODO

 ## Abandoned